pragmaticly/guard-i18n-js/README.md

 # Guard::I18nJs

-i18n-js guard runs the i18n-js exporter to generate the new translations js when needed
+[i18n-js](https://github.com/fnando/i18n-js) is a small library to provide the I18n translations on the Javascript. guard-i18n-js runs the i18n-js exporter to generate the new translations js when needed.

 - Compatible with i18n-js 3.0.0.rc*
 - Tested on Ruby 1.8.7, 1.9.2 & 1.9.3